donnatchris/minitalk/readme.txt

 - Communication between your programs must be performed exclusively using UNIX signals.

 ARCHITECTURE:
-- src/ directory for main src files
+- src_client/ directory for client src files
-- utils/ directory for secondary files
-- bonus/ directory for the bonus files
+- src_server/ directory for server rsc files
 - includes/ directory for header files
-- test/ directory fot tests files
-- Makefile (with rules: make bonus clean fclean re): replace NAME OF BINARY by the name of your mandatory project replace NAME OF BONUS by the name of your bonus
+- Makefile (with rules: make bonus clean fclean re):
 - libft/ directory with my own library (standard functions, ft_printf, get_next_line)
-- readme.txt for quick explanation and main commands of the project
+- readme.txt for explanations and main commands of the project

 SOME COMMANDS YOU CAN USE:
+make
+	compiles both server and client with bonus (there is no specific rule to compile bonus) server and client then must be launched from different terminal windows ./server
+	launches the server, which remains waiting until CTRL + C to stop it the server must be launched before the client when the client sends a message to the server, the server writes the message sent and sends a confirmation to the client
+./client <server PID> "<Your message>"
+	the client send <Your message> to the server which has the <server PID> PID and then wait for a response from the server

 DOCUMENTATION: